M41k80/devconnect-api-nestjs/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).

 -----